iamdonovan/iamdonovan.github.io/_sources/teaching/egm702/practicals/week3.rst

     */

 In Javascript (the programming language used in the code editor interface), comments (that is, statements that the computer won't process) are denoted by ``//`` (two forward slashes) if they are a single line comment.

 Multi-line, or block, comments, start with ``/*`` and end with ``*/`` – anything in between these symbols will not be interpreted by the computer when the script is run.
-In the GEE code editor, comments are coloured :green:`green`.
+In the GEE code editor, comments are colored :green:`green`.

 The first line with actual code to pay attention to is on line 17: